jforget/raku-Hamilton2/doc/Hamilton.en.md

 computed  each time  a webpage  is accessed.
 Here is  the computation method, using the `HDF` to `OCC` shortest paths in map `fr2015`.

 The first step  is computing the distance from `HDF`  to `OCC`.
-This is a standard  function of `Graph.pm`.
+We use the standard function of `Graph.rakumod`  that finds one shortest path among all  possible shortest paths  from a  node to another  node.
 The distance is 4, therefore the shortest  paths follow the pattern `HDF → X → Y → Z → OCC`.

 As you can  see, all possible `X`  nodes are at distance  1 from `HDF` and at distance 3 from `OCC`, all possible `Y` nodes are at distance 2